 I tested these against four other ice tip products, and honestly, it wasn't even close.
 The Yaktrax tips have retractable carbide steel spikes that dig into ice like nothing else.
 When you're on carpet or indoor floors, you flip a small lever and the spikes retract.
 It's genius.

-- Zero slips on ice during 50+ hours of testing
+- Zero slips on ice during 50+ hours testing

 - Works on packed snow, ice, and slush